ashawkey/kiuikit/README.md

-# kiui kit
+# kiuikit

-A toolkit for personal use.
+A toolkit for computer vision (especially 3D vision) tasks.

 **Features**:
 * Collection of *maintained, reusable and trustworthy* code snippets.